top of page

 Blog sources & further resources

-Archival traces of Ireland in Virginia Street
+Archival traces of Ireland in the Virginia Chapel

 A photograph of the bound book of the Virginia Street Chapel Baptism Register, Vol 1, 1832-1840 (Photographed in Tower Hamlets Archives, February 2024)